 That topic is a meaty one and I wanted to give it the attention it deserves – so I wrote a full separate article on that which you can find here.

-If you’re here because you’re thinking of making use of a credit card, you may get some use out of our article on which credit card may be right for you.
+If you’re here because you’re thinking of making use of a credit card and wondering if your credit score might change if you get accepted or not, you may get some use out of our article on which credit card may be right for you.